Pre-Retiree Portfolio Simplification Steps

 Pre-retirees typically accumulate 5-8 different investment accounts across careers—old 401(k)s, IRAs, taxable brokerage accounts, and sometimes forgotten pensions (Vanguard, 2023).
 This fragmentation creates real problems: duplicated holdings, misaligned asset allocations, and administrative burden that compounds precisely when you need clarity most.

-The practical antidote is systematic consolidation in the 5-10 years before retirement—reducing accounts, simplifying holdings, and positioning for the income phase ahead.
+The disciplined response is systematic consolidation in the 5-10 years before retirement—reducing accounts, simplifying holdings, and positioning for the income phase ahead.

 Definition and Key Concepts